ct-clmsn/miniaturist/README.md

 documents of a corpus
 * distvocab - a distributed memory program to compute the vocabulary set found in all documents of a corpus
+* distvocabhdfs - a distributed memory program to compute the vocabulary set found in all documents of a corpus on HDFS

 The implementation uses a modified version of the collapsed gibbs sampler as defined by Newman, Asuncion, Smyth, and Welling.